IfanClarke1/Active-Directory-Splunk-SOC-Lab/README.md

 * Recommendation: No remediation required.
 Consider excluding events generated from internal sources brute-force detections.

 ### Incident 002 - New User Created

+**Overview**

+I simulated the creation of a new user on Active Directory and investigated it using Splunk, assessing whether the activity was authorised.

+**Attack**

+I created a new user via Active Directory

+**Detection**